 Do you need help discovering your SEO score?
-Our tool lets us tell you how optimized your page is for one keyword or phrase.
-Visit my website to check it out.
+Our SEO website audit tool lets us tell you how optimized your page is for one keyword or phrase.

 You're not alone in this!
 Let me help you determine how to use Rich Snippets and other SEO marketing tools to your benefit today.